-The intervention and participation by the Public Staff - North Carolina Utilities Commission (Public Staff) was made and recognized pursuant to G.S.
+The intervention and participation by the Public Staff was made and recognized pursuant to G.S.
 62-15(d) and Rule R1-19(e) of the Rules and Regulations of the Commission.

 On May 23, 2017, the Corolla Light Community Association, Inc. (CLCA or Community Association) a customer of CWSNC, filed a petition to intervene, stating that it is the homeowners' association for the Corolla Light development; that its membership includes more than 450 residents in the development; that its members are provided wastewater treatment services by CWSNC; and that the Community Association and its members have an interest in the subject matter of these proceedings.
-On May 25, 2017, CLCA filed an amended petition to intervene.
 CLCA's petition to intervene was granted by Commission Order dated June 16, 2017.

-On June 2, 2017, the Commission issued its Order Scheduling Hearings and Requiring Customer Notice, scheduling the application for public hearings in Asheville, Boone, Charlotte, New Bern, Wilmington, and Raleigh, North Carolina, and for evidentiary hearing in Raleigh, North Carolina; establishing the dates for filing testimony; and requiring notice to all affected customers of the proposed rate increase and hearings.
+On June 2, 2017, the Commission issued its Order Scheduling Hearings and Requiring Customer Notice, scheduling the application for public hearings in Asheville, Boone, Charlotte, New Bern, Wilmington, and Raleigh, North Carolina, and for evidentiary hearing in Raleigh, North Carolina; establishing the dates for filling testimony; and requiring notice to all affected customers of the proposed rate increase and hearings.

-On June 19, 2017, CWSNC filed the Commission-required certificate of service indicating that the notices to customers were served in conformity with the Order Scheduling Hearings and Requiring Customer Notice.
+On June 19, 2017, CWSNC filed the Commission-required Certificate of Service indicating that the Notices to Customers were served in conformity with the Order Scheduling Hearings and Requiring Customer Notice.

-Forty-two different witnesses testified at the six public hearings and at the evidentiary hearing.
-Twenty-one witnesses testified in Asheville on July 25, 2017: Carl Burkhart, Michael Sanders.
-Susan Kish, Phil Reitano, Jim Hemphill, Jack Zinselmeier, John Jennings, Allen Higgins, Jack Barton, Margaretta Lang, Warren Grafer, Donn Levine, Richard Adams, Vernon McMinn, James T. Cain, Dennis Shellenberger, Jerard Worster, Tom Haynes, Sean O'Meara, Chuck Van Rens, and Betty Jackson.
+Forty-one different witnesses testified at the six public hearings and at the evidentiary hearing.
+Twenty-one witnesses testified in Asheville on July 25, 2017: Michael Sanders, Carl Burkhart, Susan Kish, Phil Reitano, Jim Hemphill, Jack Zinselmeier, John Jennings, Allen Higgins, Jack Barton, Margaretta Lang, Warren Grafer, Donn Levine, Richard Adams, Vernon McMinn, James T. Cain.
+Dennis Shellenberger, Jerard Worster, Tom Haynes, Sean O'Meara, Chuck Van Rens, and Betty Jackson.
 One customer, Howell Sharpe, testified in Boone on July 26, 2017.
-At the Charlotte hearing, on August 1, 2017, four customers testified: William R. Colyer, Damian Michael Werner, Isaac Cochran, and Chanyne Cupil.
-Simon Lock and Tom Musser testified in New Bern on August 22, 2017, and in Wilmington on August 23, 2017, the following nine people testified: Frank (Frances) Carroll, Randal Woodruff, Diana Wooley, Edward Worrell, Danny Conner, Ferrell Drewry, Ernest Thomas Chance, Thomas Mathis, and Mandy Ware.
-The Raleigh public hearing was held on August 28, 2017, and the following four witnesses testified: Vincent P. Roy, William Glance, Judith Bassett, and Ben Farmer.
-On September 20, 2017, in Raleigh, at the start of the evidentiary hearing, public witnesses Bryan McCabe and Vincent P. Roy testified (Public witness Roy for the second time).
+At the Charlotte hearing, on August 1, 2017, four customers spoke: William R. Colver, Damian Michael Werner, Isaac Cochran, and Chanyne Cupil.
+Simon Lock and Tom Musser spoke in New Bern on August 22, 2017, and in Wilmington on August 23, 2017, the following people testified: Frank Carroll, Randal Woodruff, Diana Wooley, Danny Conner, Ferrell Drewry, Ernest Thomas Chance, Thomas Mathis, and Mandy Ware.
+The Raleigh public hearing was held on August 28, 2017, and the following four witnesses spoke: Vincent P. Roy, William Glance, Judith Bassett, and Ben Farmer.
+On September 20, 2017, in Raleigh, at the start of the evidentiary hearing, public witnesses Bryan McCabe and Vincent P. Roy testified (Mr. Roy for the second time).

-On July 13, 2017, William R. Colyer, in his capacity as Secretary of the Board of Directors of the Bradfield Farms Homeowners Association, filed a petition to intervene in this proceeding.
+On July 13, 2017, Mr. William R. Colyer, in his capacity as Secretary of the Board of Directors of the Bradfield Farms Homeowners Association, filed a petition to intervene in this proceeding.
 On August 10, 2017, the Commission entered an Order Denying Petition to Intervene Without Prejudice which denied the petition because it had not been signed or verified by a licensed attorney as required by Commission Rule R1-5(d) and G.S.
 84-2.1 et. seq.